jaredrhine/monobrew/README.md

   - Define a new op using a `new-op` directive.
 The directives below the `new-op` line
   - Each `new-op` "resets" the block definition to an empty state; all directives specified above the `new-op` line are not persistent.
 Each `new-op` directive needs a unique "label" placed after `new-op`, like: `new-op delete-all-the-things`.
 This label is used only for reporting.
 No whitespace is allowed.
   - `exec shell until [END]`
-    - Inside (underneath) a `new-op` directive, define a shell script to be executed for that op using `exec shell until [HEREIS]` directive.
+    - Inside (underneath) a `new-op` directive, define a shell script to be executed for that op using `exec shell until [HEREDOC]` directive.
-    - All text between the "script" line and the HEREIS line is used as the body of the script.
+    - All text between the "script" line and the HEREDOC line is used as the body of the script.
 You can use embedded newlines and indentation as you'd prefer.
     - `shell` means "regular shell".
 The command used for this op will be `/bin/sh` (not BASH), and the `-ex` switches will be set (for "exit on any error" and "trace the script").
-    - `[HEREIS]` can be any string (square brackets are not required).
+    - `[HEREDOC]` can be any string (square brackets are not required).
   - `halt-if-fail`
     - Set `halt-if-fail` within a `new-op` directive to cause `monobrew` to exit if that op returns any exit code except 0 representing success.
+- `include-config [CONFIG_PATH]`
+  - You can split configuration into multiple files using the `include-config` directive.
+  - Both local files and URLs are supported in `[CONFIG_PATH]` argument (which is required).
+  - For local file config paths, the working directory is whatever directory monobrew was started from.
 - Comments and whitespace
   - Blank newlines are ignored (but maintained within `exec` tags).
   - Comments are defined by a line starting with a hash character, with optional whitespace before the hash mark.
+  - Whitespace before and after directives is ignored.
 - Each execution of a block by the `Runner` records a set of files in the directory specified by the `state-dir` directive.
 There are three files created:
   - `${SEQUENCE}.${BLOCK-NAME}.output` - the merged stdout + stderr from the executed op
   - `${SEQUENCE}.${BLOCK-NAME}.exitcode` - contains a single line with a single number recording the exit code of the executed op